TLS97/face-mask-detection/README.md

 ## Results
 The training and validation Loss and Accuracy of the classifier model is shown in the graph below.
-Both graphs seem to decrease and there hardly any gap between the training and validation accuracy.
+Both graphs seem to decrease and there is hardly any gap between the training and validation accuracy.
 This means that there is no signs of under- or overfitting.

 ![Plotted Loss/Accuracy Graph](plot.png "Plot")